Andrea Stramaccioni: Sparta Prague

 On 28 May 2017, he joined Czech club Sparta Prague, signing a two-year contract.
 With Stramaccioni came his whole team of co-workers from previous clubs consisting of five nationalities.
-In July 2017, the club was eliminated in the third qualifying round of the UEFA Europa League after losing both matches against Crvena zvezda Beograd (0-2 away and 0–1 at home).
+In July 2017, the club was eliminated in the third qualifying round of the UEFA Europa League after losing both matches against Red Star Belgrade (0-2 away and 0–1 at home).
 Three months later, Sparta were eliminated in the fourth round of the Czech Cup after losing at home (2–2 (aet) 2–4 (pen)) against Baník Ostrava.
 On 6 March 2018, Stramaccioni was sacked as the head coach of Sparta following "a disappointing start to the second part of the season and overall bad results this season".

 Esteghlal

 On 13 June 2019, Stramaccioni was appointed as coach of Iranian club Esteghlal, signing a two-year contract.
 He later revealed in an interview that after having a conversation with former Iran national volleyball team coach Julio Velasco, he was convinced to accept a coaching job in Iran.
 Upon being appointed, Stramaccioni declared that Meysam Teymouri, Farshad Mohammadi Mehr, Armin Sohrabian, Rouhollah Bagheri and Reza Karimi were not part of his plans for the coming season.
 Instead, he requested to sign two former Serie A players, Cheick Diabaté and Hrvoje Milić.

 Stramaccioni lost his first competitive game as Esteghlal's coach against Machine Sazi.
 On 28 December his team beat Tractor 4–2; with this victory, Esteghlal became the first team to reach over a total of 1000 points in all-time Persian Gulf Pro League table.

-On 8 December, Stramaccioni resigned as the manager of Esteghlal as the club failed to pay the wages of coaching staff due to the restrictions for transferring money outside Iran caused by the sanctions; however he did not close the door for a possible return to the club if the problems are solved.
-Following his departure, many Esteghlal fans protested in front of the offices of Iran's Ministry of Sport and Youth which own the club in order to express their disagreements with the club's board of management and Stramaccioni's departure.
+On 8 December, Stramaccioni resigned as the manager of Esteghlal as the club failed to pay the wages of coaching staff due to the restrictions for transferring money outside Iran caused by the sanctions; Following his departure, many Esteghlal fans protested in front of the offices of Iran's Ministry of Sport and Youth which own the club in order to express their disagreements with the club's board of management and Stramaccioni's departure.
 On 2 January 2020, the club officially announced his departure from Esteghlal and the negotiations for his return were unsuccessful.